Why do I need a fly killer in my commercial kitchen?

 How do fly killers work?

-Flies are attracted to the UV light emitted by the bulbs / tubes and are either zapped by the killing grid or get stuck to a Glueboards.
+Flies are attracted to the ultraviolet (UV) light emitted by the tubes.
+Once inside the unit they are either electrocuted by a high-voltage killing grid or trapped on a replaceable glueboard, depending on the type of unit.

 Electric Fly Killers